 Naturopathic Doctors Need Your Support

 Help NDs secure a scope of practice that reflects their rigorous education and training.
-Allow NDs to be viable partners in health care - offering a continuum of care that reduces cost, reduces time waiting for appointments, and improves patient compliance and outcomes.
-Our interest is in people and in wellness for all of Colorado.
+NDs are a viable option in Colorado’s commitment to health care – offering a continuum of care that reduces cost, reduces time waiting for appointments, and improves patient compliance and outcomes.
+Call or email your legislator and tell them that you support Naturopathic Medicine and support a scope of practice that reflectss their four-year, post-graduate Naturopathic Medical training.
+Give Colorado residents freedom to choose a Naturopathic Doctor who can practice to their extensive and rigorous training.

 You can be a part of the movement to allow Colorado Naturopathic Doctors to practice in accordance with the scope and rigor of their extensive training.
 Allowing NDs to be a partner in providing safe, effective health care in Colorado opens up possibilities for reduced costs through preventative care and lower force interventions.
 If you have enjoyed better health through a Naturopathic Doctor, we want you to take a moment to let your legislator know that you want your ND to be able to practice to the full extent of their training.
 Find your legislator and write/call/email them to encourage education and a better understanding of what a ND does.
 For help, reference the CoAND Fact Sheet.